Gurdwara: Gurdwaras

 The Harmandir Sahib in Amritsar, India, known informally as the Golden Temple, is the holiest gurdwara of Sikhism, next to Akal Takht, a Sikh seat of power.

 Shri Hazoor Sahib is a gurdwara in Nanded, Maharashtra, India; is one of the five takhts.

 Gurudwara Bangla Sahib is one of the most prominent Sikh gurdwara in Delhi, India and known for its association with the eighth Sikh Guru, Guru Har Krishan, as well as the pool inside its complex, known as the "Sarovar."

 As the Sikh population continued to grow, Guru Hargobind, the sixth Sikh guru, introduced the word "gurdwara".
 Gurdwaras evolved out of the earlier Dharamsal centres.

 The etymology of the term gurdwara is from the words gur (ਗੁਰ) (a reference to the Sikh gurus) and dwara (ਦੁਆਰਾ) (gateway in Punjabi), together meaning 'the gateway through which the guru could be reached'.
 Thereafter, all Sikh places of worship came to be known as gurdwaras.
+According to Raj Sadosh, the term Gurdham refers to a place that had been visited by the Sikh gurus.

 The use of 'sahib', as sometimes appended in the term Gurdwara Sahib, derives from a loanword of Arabic origin, meaning "companion" or "friend".

 Kanwarjit Singh Kang classifies gurdwaras into two distinct categories: